Manganese poisoning: Treatment

 The current mainstay of manganism treatment is levodopa and chelation with EDTA.
 Both have limited and at best transient efficacy.
 Replenishing the deficit of dopamine with levodopa has been shown to initially improve extrapyramidal symptoms, but the response to treatment goes down after 2 or 3 years, with worsening condition of the same patients noted even after 10 years since last exposure to manganese.
 Enhanced excretion of manganese prompted by chelation therapy brings its blood levels down but the symptoms remain largely unchanged, raising questions about efficacy of this form of treatment.

 Increased ferroportin protein expression in human embryonic kidney (HEK293) cells is associated with decreased intracellular manganese concentration and attenuated cytotoxicity, characterized by the reversal of manganese-reduced glutamate uptake and diminished lactate dehydrogenase (LDH) leakage.

-Epidemiology

-The Red River Delta near Hanoi has high levels of manganese and arsenic in the water.
-Approximately 65 percent of the region’s wells contain high levels of arsenic, manganese, selenium, and barium.